bojan/Thingy/README.md

 ## License

-Device is available under the MIT license.
-Check the [LICENSE](https://raw.githubusercontent.com/bojan/Device/master/LICENSE) file for more info.
+Thingy is available under the MIT license.
+Check the [LICENSE](https://raw.githubusercontent.com/bojan/Thingy/master/LICENSE) file for more info.